Style: London Dry

 This gin is a strange one.
 It seems to change depending on your mood.
-Myself and fellow taster tried it 3 times: once and Junipalooza and twice at home.
+Myself and a fellow taster tried it 3 times: once at Junipalooza and twice at home.
 At Junipalooza it was bright and inspiring.
 Tasted at home it has lost some of its zing.

 UPDATE: Downton Distillery have since sent me a replacement Explorer’s Gin which I am delighted to say has all of its zing!

 Tonic water brings out the rounded red apple taste.

 A good cocktail to make with this gin is a Bee’s Knees.
 With the orange and lemon of the cocktail and the spicy apple of the gin you almost have a fruit salad.